Editor's choice: Credible Personal Loans

 Your credit score can affect your ability to get a loan and the rates you get, but fair credit won’t necessarily keep you from being approved by a lender.

 When you’re looking to take out a loan, make sure it’s both what you need and something that you can financially handle.
-If you can’t make timely payments, you could damage your creditworthiness and hurt future attempts at financing.
 Compare your personal loan options, research, ask advice from an expert or even a trusted friend — and sleep on any big decisions.